 If your babies need special care

-You might also want to ask if your hospital has cots that allow co-bedding (where your babies sleep in a single cot), if this is appropriate and if you want your babies to sleep together.
+You might also want to ask if your hospital has cots that allow co-bedding (where your babies sleep in a single cot).

 If you have one baby in the hospital and one at home, you will need to think about splitting your time between the two.
 When you visit your baby in hospital, ask if you can bring their twin and if co-bedding is allowed during visits.

-Check if your hospital offers support from a community neonatal nurse, which would allow for you and your babies to leave hospital earlier, for example if your baby is still tube-fed.
+Check if your hospital offers support from a community neonatal nurse, which may allow for you and your babies to leave hospital earlier.

 When you go to clinics for follow-up appointments, it's a good idea to ask not to be booked into early morning appointments.
 Getting out of the house with two babies, particularly if one is unwell, can be difficult.